-Other external expenses comprise indirect production costs and expenses for premises, sales as well as office expenses, etc.
+Other external expenses comprise expenses for premises, sales as well as office expenses, etc.

 Staff expenses

 Staff costs include wages and salaries including compensated absence and pensions as well as other social security contributions etc. made to the entity's employees.